San Juan de la Maguana: History

-Starting in the late 17th century, the San Juan valley began to be inhabited again by colonists from other settlements in the colony and the Canary Islands.
+Starting in the late 17th century, the San Juan valley began to be inhabited again by colonists from other settlements as well as the Canary Islands.
 In 1733, the town of San Juan was founded once more, close to the site of the original settlement.
-The town grew steadily during the 18th century, with a population of 1,851 according to a census done in 1777; of them, 1,223 were free and 618 were enslaved.
+The town grew steadily during the 18th century, with a population of 1,851 according to a census done in 1777; of those people, 1,223 were free and 618 were enslaved.
 Like many towns in the region at the time, the primary economic activity was cattle ranching.
 The town exported hundreds of cattle to the neighboring French colony of Saint-Domingue, surpassed in volume only by the towns of Hincha (now part of Haiti as Hinche) and El Seibo.

 San Juan was temporarily ruled by the French when the Spanish colony was ceded to France under the Peace of Basel in 1795.
 It returned to Spanish jurisdiction in 1809 following the Spanish reconquest of Santo Domingo.
-In 1820, president Jean-Pierre Boyer of Haiti sent Dézir Dalmassi to San Juan and other cities to amass support for the incoming annexation.
+In 1820, President of Haiti Jean-Pierre Boyer sent Dézir Dalmassi to San Juan and other cities to amass support for the incoming annexation.
 In 1821, San Juan became part of the short-lived Republic of Spanish Haiti, which would later be annexed by the Republic of Haiti (1820–1849) the following year.
 During this time, the city was known as Saint-Jean de la Maguâna and was part of the department of Ozama in the Haitian state.

-The eastern part of Hispaniola declared independence as the Dominican Republic on February 27, 1844, and San Juan became part of the province of Azua.
+The eastern part of Hispaniola declared independence as the Dominican Republic on February 27, 1844, and San Juan became part of the Azua Province.
 Haitian forces would attempt to recapture the east in a 12-year war; one of these battles, the Battle of Santomé, took place close to San Juan.
 Dominican forces prevailed and San Juan and surrounding areas remained a part of the Dominican Republic.